-Formulas of propositional intuitionistic logic are built up from propositional variables and the propositional constant \perp using logical connectives.
-We have:
+Formulas of propositional intuitionistic logic are built up from propositional variables and the propositional constant \bot

-- 1. A countably infinite set At_0 of propositional variables $p_0, p_1, ...$ - 2.
+- 1. A countably infinite set At_0 of propositional variables - p_0, p_1, \dots - 2.
 The propositional constant for falsity \perp . - 3.
-The logical connectives: \land (conjunction), \lor (disjunction), \rightarrow (conditional) - 4.
+The logical connectives: ∧ (conjunction), ∨ (disjunction), → (conditional) - 4.
 Punctuation marks: (,), and the comma.